cs3157/recitations/D-Bits-Binary-C-Basics/c-basics.md

 #### String Literals

-We're not going to go too deep into this just yet until we look at pointers and arrays, but understand that there are no "real" strings in C.
-String literals represent an array of characters, which are what C strings are.

-We can write them surrounded by double quotation marks `"`, with escape sequences too:
+We write string literals as a sequence of valid `char` literals (including escaped characters), surrounded by double quotation marks `"`:

-    "I am a not really a string\n"
+    "I am a not really a 'string', just an array of characters.\n"

-We'll be talking a lot more about strings later on, so hold tight.
+String literals actually represent a null-terminated array of characters, which the compiler pre-allocates for us in static memory.

 ## Expressions and Statements